AdobeDocs/experience-manager-65.en/help/sites-authoring/templates.md

 1. In the **Templates Console**, select the template.
 1. Select **View Properties** from the toolbar or quick options to open the dialog.
 1. You can now view or edit the template properties.

 >[!NOTE]
 >
+>Templates are powerful tools to streamline your page creation workflow.
+However too many templates can overwhelm the authors and make page creation confusing.
+A good rule of thumb is to keep the number of templates under 100.
+>
+>Adobe does not recommend having more than 1000 templates due to potential performance impacts.

+>[!NOTE]
+>